 England is once again in a national lockdown.
 This means that non-essential businesses must close (apart from where they can provide click-and-collect or delivery), and people must only leave home for work if they cannot work from home.
+On 22 February, the Prime Minister revealed a roadmap out of lockdown.
 Visit the Government website for more of the latest guidance.

 We have collected resources, including grants and safe workplace guidance below.
 Scroll down, or click the links below to view the relevant information.
 You may also want to visit our latest news page.